Anchorage to Seward (Seward Highway)

 The wildflowers are abundant and verdant undergrowth can be check high sometimes.
 Most of the trail lies below treeline, so there are established camp clearings along the way that are nestled into the trees.
 One of the best campsites is 10 miles in from the northern trailhead, set among trees on a spruce-covered knoll looking over the trail and Bench Lake.

 Turn here for a scenic drive to an off-the-beaten-path town that sits on the edge of Turnagain Arm.
-Established in the 1890's, it was one of the first gold mining towns in Alaska.
-Many of the town's original buildings are still standing, including the Seaview Cafe and Bar.
-There's still a hitching post in front of the mercantile, just in case you decide to bring More...
+Established in the 1890’s, it was one of the first gold mining towns in Alaska.
+Many of the town’s original buildings are still standing, including the Seaview Café and Bar.
+There’s still a hitching post in front of the mercantile, just in case you decide to bring your horse.
+Hope is also known to have suffered the some of the worst damage… ...more

 Well-maintained and suitable for summer hiking and biking, the 10-mile Devil’s Pass Trail features a steep route up a spectacular V-shaped valley that intersects with the Resurrection Pass Trail and a rental cabin in the alpine realm.
 The country is rugged, with great access to cross-country tundra exploration and berry picking.